 Application Process: In order to begin the application process, a hard copy of your materials must be mailed or hand delivered to the address below.
 E-mail applications will not be accepted.

 - Cover letter (In addition to identifying your Division preference, please indicate that your application is for the Externship Program)

 - One writing sample that must be between 5 and 20 pages in length.
 You can find the City of Chicago Dept. of Law's Writing Sample Policy on line at http://www.cityofchicago.org/content/dam/city/depts/dol/Forms/DOLWritingSamplePolicy.pdf

 Forward Application Materials to: Legal Recruiter, City of Chicago Department of Law, 30 N. La Salle – 1640, Chicago, IL 60602.
 For the summer program, the application period is from January 15 to March 1.
 For academic year externships, there is no particular application deadline.

 U.S. Environmental Protection Agency Region 5 (Chicago)

-Applicants must submit a cover letter, resume, unofficial transcript and writing sample to begin the application process.
+Applicants must submit a cover letter, resume, unofficial transcript and writing sample (ten page maximum) to begin the application process.
 Applicants must submit these materials to the extern coordinator at email@example.com (preferred).
 Submissions by mail (not preferred) may be sent to: Mr. Leverett Nelson, Associate Deputy Regional Counsel, Mail Code C-14J, Office of Regional Counsel, U.S. Environmental Protection Agency.
 77 W. Jackson Blvd., Chicago, IL 60604-3590